-The CIPFA revised 2017 Prudential and Treasury Management Codes require, for 2019/20, the preparation of a capital strategy, which will provide the following:
+The CIPFA Prudential Code for Capital Finance in Local Authorities (the "Prudential Code") requires the preparation of a capital strategy, which will provide the following:

 - a high-level long term overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services. - an overview of how the associated risk is managed. - the implications for future financial sustainability.